actigraph/CentrePointWebhookDocumentation/README.md

 Webhooks allow you to build or set up integrations which subscribe to certain events on ActiGraph's CentrePoint ecosystem.
 When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured URL.
 Webhooks can be used to update an external system or just for simple notifications.

-Webhooks can be setup per study configuration.
+Webhooks are configured per study configuration.
 Once configured, they will be triggered each time one or more subscribed events occurs on that Study.

+Before any events can be sent to the Target URL for a webhook, the webhook needs to pass a validation process.
+The main purpose of this validation process is for ActiGraph to verify the owner of the Target URL.
+The verification process involves a validation code being sent to the Target URL, and your endpoint echoing back that same code.
+Refer to [Validating Webhooks](validating_webhooks.md) for more information.

-At this time, webhooks will have to be setup by someone at ActiGraph.
-Please contact  [ActiGraph](https://www.actigraphcorp.com/support/software/) to register a new webhook.
+Webhooks are managed in the [CentrePoint Web Portal](https://studyadmin.actigraphcorp.com) and can be setup by someone with the appropraite roles and permissions.
+Please contact  [ActiGraph](https://www.actigraphcorp.com/support/software/) for assistance.

 - [Overview](https://github.com/actigraph/WebhookDocumentation)
 - [Managing Webhooks](managing_webhooks.md)